-Topics and contexts studied in this course: DVC (Design and Visual Communication) is a creative visual course where students will be using a wide variety of media and presentation techniques on Architectural and Product design briefs.
-Students will cover a variety of creative design tasks, while developing graphic communication skills.
-Freehand drawing is emphasized as a means of helping to solve design problems.
-We utilize 3D modelling software, 3D printing of prototypes and we hand craft model scale miniatures.
+Topics and contexts studied in this course: DVC is a creative visual course where students will be using a wide variety of media and drawing techniques on architectural and product design briefs.
+Students will cover creative design tasks, while developing graphic communication skills.
+Freehand drawing is emphasized as a means of representing design idea.
+We utilize 3D modelling software an 3D printing of prototypes, and hand craft model scale miniatures may be used.
 Research skills, initiative, ingenuity and resourcefulness are attributes a student will develop through his work.